Victor MEC/223 & MEC/225 Portable Calculators

-A view of the MEC/225 guts
+A view of the insides of the MEC/223 & MEC/225

 Close-Up View of Victor MEC/225 Keyboard

-The 225 indicates overflow or error conditions by clearing the display and lighting commas on all but the last three digits of the display.
-The reason the whole display isn't filled with commas in overflow/error condition is that the last three digits of this particular Panaplex display panel do not have 'comma' segments, since there is no need for commas at those display positions.
-The error/overflow condition can be cleared by pressing the "C" or "C ALL" keys.
-The sign of the number on the display is indicated in an unusual fashion, with negative numbers denoted by a '-' segment that lights up which is located below and slightly to the right of the right-most digit of the display.
+The 223 and 225 indicate overflow or error conditions by clearing the display and lighting commas on all but the last three digits of the display.
+The reason the whole display isn't filled with commas in overflow/error condition is that the last three digits of this particular Panaplex display panel do not have comma segments, since there is no need for commas at those display positions.
+When the machine is in overflow mode, all keys except the [C] or [C ALL] keys are ignored, with either of these keys resetting the machine and clearing the display to zero.
+The sign of the number on the display is indicated in an unusual fashion, with negative numbers denoted by a "_" segment that lights up, located below and slightly to the right of the right-most digit of the display.